mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/test-automation-qa.md

 Mendix AQM performs a static analysis of Mendix application models according the ISO 25010 standard for maintainability.
 By proactively monitoring quality on a daily basis, customers can improve maintainability and reduce lifecycle costs.

-## 4 What Is the Mendix Application Quality Rating and ISO Standard for Maintainability?
+## 4 What Is the Mendix App Quality Rating & ISO Standard for Maintainability?

 Mendix application models have been mapped by experts from SIG on the ISO 25010 standard for software quality.
 This service measures key aspects of app maintainability against a set of parameters and rates your application against a database of thousands of projects on a scale of one to five.